 Starting a small business takes the vision of the gaps in the market, not the gaps you think there are in your personal universe.
-You need research, smarts and self-confidence — and a measure of fearlessness.
+You need research, self-confidence — and a measure of fearlessness.
 You’ll ask yourself: Is there a need for what I am going to offer in the market?
 Do I have enough money?
 The right equipment?
 Am I getting the best advice?

 There are more than 28 million small businesses in the United States, making up a whopping 99.7 percent of all U.S. businesses, according to the Small Business Administration.
 When you consider some of the most popular reasons to start a business, including having a unique business idea, designing a career that has the flexibility to grow with you, working toward financial independence, and investing in yourself — it's no wonder that small businesses are everywhere.

 But not every small business is positioned for success.
 In fact, only about two-thirds of businesses with employees survive at least two years, and about half survive five years.
 So you may be in for a real challenge when you decide to take the plunge, ditch your day job, and become a business owner.
 The stage is often set in the beginning, so making sure you follow all of the necessary steps when starting your business can set the foundation for success.
 But first, make sure you know the advantages and disadvantages of owning a small business.

 From finding your business idea to writing a plan, and get financing in place, there are multiple steps you need to follow to start a business successfully.
 Remember, from the 10 steps listed below, take one step at a time, be patient, think, and ask for help!